 Hello!

-Several years ago, CEF developed a leadership model in which the CEF Presidency role and responsibilities are shared, allowing us to spread out the leadership duties and ensure smooth functioning for our organization.
-Our current leadership team is Emily Cavalcanti (President), May-May Sugihara (President-Elect) and Richard Chute (Past President).
+Several years ago, CEF developed a leadership model in which the CEF presidency role and responsibilities are shared, allowing us to spread out the leadership duties and ensure smooth functioning for our organization.
+Our current leadership team is May-May Sugihara (President), Carol Alvarez (President-Elect) and Emily Cavalcanti (Past President).

 Why did we decide to become involved with CEF?
 We all have made a personal commitment to support quality public education in our schools because we have seen the impact of CEF firsthand with music and art programs at the elementary schools and access to up-to-date technology at the middle and high school levels.
 We have seen how these programs enhanced our own children’s education, as well as their peers, and value CEF’s goal to positively impact every student at every school in the district.